MillerKnoll (MLKN)

 Although earnings are undoubtedly valuable for assessing company performance, we believe cash is king because you can’t use accounting profits to pay the bills.

-MillerKnoll has shown poor cash profitability over the last five years, giving the company limited opportunities to return capital to shareholders.
-Its free cash flow margin averaged 2.3%, lousy for a business services business.
+MillerKnoll has shown poor cash profitability relative to peers over the last five years, giving the company fewer opportunities to return capital to shareholders.
+Its free cash flow margin averaged 2.3%, below what we’d expect for a business services business.

 9. Return on Invested Capital (ROIC)